+There are no photos with those IDs or post 17857 does not have any attached images!
 When the Student Performance day came, Shawna says, “I could feel the energy of Aloha buzzing all around us!
 The kids were excited as their parents and guests took their seats.
 The kids all looked fabulous with their silk flower lei on.
 Kindergarten classes went first with their Hula, A Hilo Au.
 They chanted their hearts out and enjoyed being up on the stage (a star is born) … a very hard act to follow!”

 She continues, “However, the rest of the classes stepped up to the lu’au plate and all did fantastic!
 We chanted, danced and delved into the sacred realm of Hula and reached our destination with awareness, grace, power and joy.”
 Shawna and Youth in Arts had a wonderful time working with Ross School and are looking forward to sharing and learning with these talented students again.